rboehme/angular-ui-list-view/README.md

 * `ng-model`, the value to bind the input to
 * `type`, specifies the type attribute of an input element, Default is `text`
 * `name`, specifies the name attribute of an input element
+* `id`, specifies the id attribute of an input element
 * `placeholder`, sets the floating label
 * `ng-disabled`, specifies that an input element should be disabled